fbpx

 • Bell peppers – I prefer yellow, orange, or red bell pepper, and you can use any combination of colors.

-• Soy sauce – Use regular soy sauce or low sodium soy sauce if you prefer.
+• Soy sauce – Use regular soy sauce or low-sodium soy sauce if you prefer.
+You can also use coconut aminos or tamari for a gluten-free version.

-• Sesame oil – Use high quality sesame oil for best flavor.
+• Sesame oil – Use high-quality toasted sesame oil for best flavor.

-• Prep veggies.
-Make sure all of your vegetables are cut and ready-to-go.
-As with any stir fry, once you start cooking, it goes quick!
+1. Prep veggies.
+Make sure all of your vegetables are cut and ready to go.
+As with any stir fry, once you start cooking, it goes quickly!
 Be sure to trim your broccoli so that it’s small enough to fit on a fork with some other veggies and noodles.

-• Mix sauce ingredients.
+2. Mix flavorful sauce.
 In a small bowl, mix together soy sauce, sesame oil, honey, mirin, ginger, and sriracha.

 Vegetable noodle stir fry veggies in skillet cooking.